 In Karen’s words, “I’m basically a mom, and I dabble in a lot of other things.”
 Yeah, a lot of things.
 Karen raised two young kids with her husband, played tennis, coached soccer, became an accomplished painter, ran a successful freelance retail merchandising business and even sang in a local band, “The Snake Oil Salesmen.”
-And living with breast cancer for 10 years from the age of 30 to 40.
+And lived with breast cancer for 10 years from the age of 30 to 40.

 Karen liked to plan parties.
 She loved celebrating for others.
 She didn’t like the limelight, but she was the best birthday cake designer in town, with wonderful creations of art and chocolate!